Our Team

 Iris Reff Ronen

 Iris Reff-Ronen is an entrepreneur and executive with vast experience in both corporate and non-profit organizations.
 Prior to joining AICF Israel, Iris led the Israeli Choreographers Association, an umbrella organization for contemporary dance artists in Israel.
 She also served for 15 years as the CEO of Unistream, a unique NGO fostering social and business leadership for over 1,600 young adults from Israel’s periphery through education, entrepreneurship, and innovation.
 Iris was the acting CFO of the Shilav Group, CFO of a high-tech company and worked for the WZO while living in the US.
 She is an enthusiastic promoter of arts education in Israel, and an advocate for building educational support in the periphery.
 She is passionate about building positive change in the Israeli cultural sector and applying her extensive background to help realize the potential of young Israeli artists, harness their remarkable talent and continue to expand Israel’s cultural presence around the world Iris holds advanced degrees in business, finance and marketing.
-She lives in Tel Aviv with her husband Micha and her children.
+She lives in New York with her husband Micha and her children.

 Jessica Hadler